 - Stay hydrated (7)

-Anti-cellulite lotions, such as slimming lotions, may be applied to the affected area to reduce its development and make it less evident.
+Topical treatments such as anti-cellulite lotions and slimming lotions may be applied to the affected area to reduce its development and make it less evident.
 The main content of cellulite cream is caffeine, which is a diuretic and a xanthene.

 There are various medical procedures for treating cellulite post pregnancy.
 But, remember, there is not enough research to back their efficacy.
 Based on the skin condition, the dermatologist may suggest one of the following medical procedures:

-- Cellfina: It is a non-invasive method (subsicion), wherein a very thin blade is used to break the fat under the skin by inserting it through a small incision.
+- Cellfina: It is a non-invasive method (subcision), wherein a very thin blade is used to break the fat accumulation under the skin (adipose tissue) by inserting it through a small incision.
 The affected area is slightly suctioned up using the Cellfina device for inserting the blade without impacting the surrounding tissues.
 The results are visible within a few days and may last up to three years (10).

 - Acoustic wave therapy: This therapy involves the stimulation of the connective tissues of the affected area by using vibrations.
 This method aims at collagen remodeling, thereby improving the texture and appearance of the skin (11).

 - Radiofrequency treatments: These therapies are a combination of tissue massage and radiofrequency technology that includes ultrasound, radial pulses to heat the skin, and infrared light for cellulite treatment (10).

 - Cellulaze: It is a laser treatment method used to break the fat bands beneath the skin by inserting a tiny laser probe.
-The fatty tissues are heated using a laser, which might help in releasing the fat, reducing the thickness of the fat layer, stimulating collagen production, and improving the elasticity and texture of the skin.
+The fatty tissues are heated using a laser, which might help in releasing the fat, reducing the thickness of the fat layer, stimulating collagen and elastin production, and improving the elasticity and texture of the skin.
 The results may last for about one year (10).

 - Vacuum-assisted precise tissue release: In this procedure, a device with small blades is used to cut the tough bands beneath the skin to remove the excess fat.
 Its effect may last for about three years (12).

 - Laser-assisted liposuction: It could be suitable for removing a small amount of fat.
 A laser treatment combined with liposuction is more suitable for cellulite treatment (12).